HyTek Database Connection

 Manual Uploads

 If you elect not to use Automatic Sync, you can still use the HyTek Database Connection.
-You have the option to upload data selectively from within AthleticLIVE Local.
+You have the option to upload data selectively from within AthleticLOCAL.

-Select  HyTek Connection from the sidebar, and then choose Upload Meet Structure.
+Select HyTek DB Manual Sync from the sidebar under Meet Settings, and then choose Upload Meet Structure.
 This section will allow you to upload teams, athletes, and schedules as you see fit.

-Once you've uploaded all or part of the meet structure, you can then upload events one by one by selecting Upload Events from under  HyTek Connection on the sidebar.
-Events will all be displayed in the Event List on this page, and you can click  Upload to upload all data currently available for the event (heat sheets, performance lists, results).
+Once you've uploaded all or part of the meet structure, you can then upload events one by one.
+Events will all be displayed in the Event List on this page, and you can click Upload to upload all data currently available for the event (heat sheets, performance lists, results).
 Available data for all rounds will be uploaded.

-If your meet contains more than 50 events, you'll need to use the Filter Events section to search for the event you'd like to upload.
+If your meet contains a large number of events, the Filter Events section may be useful to search for the event you'd like to upload.

 Updating Results in CC/RR Mode